Food-Truck-TrackR2/Back-End/README.md

 POST /api/diner-auth/register"
 POST /api/op-auth/register"

+schema{
+"username": a string,
+"password" : a string
+}

 Login Endpoints
 **\*** the following endpoints are to log in as either an operator or diner **\***

 POST /api/diner-auth/login"
 POST /api/op-auth/login"

+schema{
+"username": a string,
+"password" : a string
+}

 Operator Endpoints
 GET /api/ops": this endpoint lets you retrieve the list of operators in the database GET /api/ops/:id": this endpoint lets you retrieve a specific operator in the database